cennznet/explorer/README.md

 -   Docker
 -   CENNZnet node Rimu-0.9.23 or higher
     - when syncing with an existing chain please wait until sync is completed before starting Docker
     - for running a node locally on your machine follow instructions in [CENNZnet Node](../../../cennznet).
-Please ensure WebSocket is on `--ws-external` and node is accessible from Docker.
+Please ensure WebSocket is on `--ws-external` and node is accessible from Docker
     Optionally, you may want to build/run your node with Rust  `--release` option to overcome WASM optimization issue e.g.

       ```
       cargo build --release
       ```